-Comprehensive fee includes round trip airfare from Sioux Falls; transit pass; museum entrance fees; accommodations in twin, triple, and quadruple rooms; and two group meals.
+Comprehensive fee includes round trip airfare from Sioux Falls; transit pass; museum entrance fees; Statue of Liberty tour; Empire State Building tour; Broadway musical, Time Square accommodations in twin and triple rooms; and 4 evening meals.
 A simple breakfast such as cereal is also available every morning.

-Students are advised to budget at least $250 dollars for remainder of meals, plus extras for souvenirs and evening entertainment.
+Students are advised to budget at least $250 dollars for remainder of meals, souvenirs and evening entertainment.